-Without Project With Project and Tier 1-3 VMT Re- ductions With Project and All VMT Reduc- tions Project Generated Vehicle Miles Traveled (VMT) Rate 14.69 14.53 11.75 Low VMT Screening Analysis No (Fail) No (Fail) Yes (Pass)
+Without Project With Project & Tier 1-3 VMT Reductions With Project & All VMT Reductions Project Generated Vehicle Miles Traveled (VMT) Rate 14.99 13.28 12.49 Low VMT Screening Analysis No (Fail) No (Fail) Yes (Pass)

 The CSV files are intended to help the user understand how the VMT reduction results were obtained.
-The data in the files, along with the formulas in the "tool-tips" and forthcoming SCC VMT Evaluation Tool User Manual, should help confirm the results.
+The data in the files, along with the formulas in the 'tool-tips' and the forthcoming User Manual, should help confirm the results.